kA30BldR/kA30BldR/README.md

 - 👋 Hi, I’m @kA30BldR
-- 👀 I’m interested in making sense
+- 👀 I’m interested in making difference
-- 🌱 I’m currently learning baby python
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on build stacks
 - ⚡ Real fact: Built a real time live tracking system for mobile app without using any additional libraries, used polygons to draw lines on google map.